 Provincial Water Quality Monitoring Network

 There are currently 30 conservation authorities sampling approximately 390 sites across Ontario.
 We collect water samples and readings of water quality at 11 designated monitoring locations throughout our watershed using portable, hand-held equipment.
-MOECC then analyses, interprets, and manages the data.
+MECP then analyses, interprets, and manages the data.

 The standard set of water quality indicators monitored at each station includes chloride, nutrients, suspended solids, trace metals, and other general chemistry parameters.
 The sampling takes place 8 months a year from April until November.